Briefgarde/categorizer2/README.md

 - Clone the repo
 - Run `flutter pub get` at the root of the project.
 - You should now be able to run the app on an emulator / as an .apk.

+If you'd like to modify the backend, continue following those steps :
 - Run `npm install` in the `/gcloud_firebase` folder.
 It might be needed to run this again at `/gcloud_firebase/functions`.
 For safety, do so as well.
 - - Then run `firebase login` from the project's root to connect your Google Account to the project.
 The Firebase instance should be called "categorizer".
 - If this ran successfully and you're connected, you should now be able to run the app from the main.dart file.

 ## Contact
-If, by any misfortune, the project can not run on your machine due to some unforseen circumstances, please contact me (briefgarde@gmail.com) to try and resolve the issue.
+If the project can not run on your machine, please contact me (briefgarde@gmail.com) to try and resolve the issue.
 The project runs as an .apk on my phone just fine, I have no reason to believe it's a case of "well it runs on my machine" if a problem happens.